neelanjanbiswas/better-call-saul/README.md

 FEEl free to copy my code to  test and modify it

 Any suggesstion will be appreciated to improve my skills

+to view the page  copy it then locate to the directory in powershell and type python manage.py runserver then type 127.0.0.1:8000 in browser to view (pip install python and pip install django needed)